github/docs/content/actions/reference/events-that-trigger-workflows.md

     types: [created, deleted]
 ```

 The `issue_comment` event occurs for both, comments on issues as well as pull requests.
-To run a workflow only if a pull request is commented, you can check the event payload for the `issue.pull_request` attribute and use it as condition to skip all jobs.
+To run jobs only in one of the cases, you can check the event payload for the `issue.pull_request` attribute and use it as condition to skip jobs.

 ```yaml
 on: issue_comment